RAGE-toolkit/RABV-GUI/README.md

 genBankSubmission function, generates the GenBank sequence submission files (*.SQN).
 It uses the latest table2asn tool to generate the SQN files.
 It requires fasta file directory, submission template and tabular file as an input to generate the SQN files.

+Directory named test_data provides the data necessary to run the GenBank submission test.
+Also the maxLikeHoodGenotyper can be tested by uploading fasta file available on test_data/fasta-seq directory.